List of Fire Force characters: White-Clad

-A member of the Holy Sol Temple, Sumire was originally a normal businesswoman who became disillusioned with humanity and became a Pillar to cause the Great cataclysm.
+A member of the Holy Sol Temple, Sumire was originally a normal businesswoman who became disillusioned with humanity, who became a Pillar to cause the Great Cataclysm.
 As the Seventh Pillar, embodying disgust, Sumire's pyrokinesis allows her to turn the heat produced from the muscle reflex vibrations into kinetic energy potent enough to destroy metal.
 Having spent years searching for the other Pillars, Sumire was presumed to have died in the burning of St. Raffles Convent where she conducted experiments involving Doppelgänger-type Infernals.
-She makes her presence known when Company 8 saves Obi and takes her place in the White Clad as preparations for the second Great Cataclysm are complete and offers her life for its fruition, choosing not to return to the living.
+She makes her presence known when Company 8 saves Obi and takes her place among the White Clad as preparations for the second Great Cataclysm are complete, offering her life for its fruition and choosing not to return to the living.